mszeu/PayShieldPressureTest/README.md

 ## NOTES

-The **EI** command used to generate the RSA key requires authorization and the generation of 4096 bit keys is possible only for keyblock LMKs.
+The **EI** command used to generate the RSA key requires authorization, and the generation of 4096-bit keys is possible only for keyblock LMKs.

 ## COPYRIGHT & LICENSE